ocaml-flambda/flambda-backend/HACKING.md

 Then build the compiler with the command `make _install` (this is the default target plus some setup in preparation for installation).
 As usual when building, a 4.14 compiler (and dune and menhir) need to be in the path.
-See the warnings above about the versions of dune and menhir to use.
+See the warning above about the version of and menhir to use.

 Now the build part is done, we don't need to stay in the build environment anymore; the switch creation will likely replace it if your terminal is setup